 In a nutshell, UI focuses on the elements that you can see such as font type, color palette, menu bars, and more.
 UX focuses on the users themselves and their journey through the product or service.

-“Imagine you’re designing a house.
-UX would be the foundation, while UI would be the paint and furniture”, says Jonathan Widawski, CEO at Maze.
+Jonathan Widawski, the CEO at Maze, explains the difference between UI and UX the best: “Imagine you’re designing a house.
+UX would be the foundation, while UI would be the paint and furniture”.

 Returning to the topic of chatbot UI/UX design, here is a quick table that will help you better understand the difference between them.